RoadieHQ/marketing-site/content/docs/tech-insights/add-check/index.md

 The above configuration means the Check will run against components with type library that does not have the tag infrastructure

+Providing multiple selection in a single input results in an `OR` relation between the selections.
+Selecting from multiple input fields end up with a relation `AND` between the fields.

+For example:
+Selecting `type: service, tags: infrastructure` will exclude every enetity Which has type service `AND` contains an infrastructure tag.
+However it won't exclude services which does not contain the tag, or components that contain only the tag but they are not services.

 ### Save

 If you are still uncertain if you want to publish the check, you can save it as a draft an publish it later.